“The opposite of depression is not happiness, but vitality”

 I’ve done my own work on personal growth, and have first hand experience as a counselling client – which means I have a great deal of respect for the work my clients do, as well as for the energy they bring to the journey of positive change.

-In everyday life I’m a reader, a rambler, a tea drinker, and I love long conversations, the thrill of a certain kind of horror movie, and being anywhere there’s a sea breeze.
+In everyday life I’m a reader of speculative and weird fiction, a rambler, a tea drinker, and I love long conversations, green places, scary movies, and being anywhere there’s a sea breeze.

 I’m perennially in awe of the diversity of human experience, and our capacity for compassion and strength.